 E-Discovery Year in Review

-Consummate blogger @RalphLosey's play by play on "Waymo v.
-Uber" #ediscovery case has everything: the Jacobs letter, ephemeral communication tools, Rules and ethics.
-Richly cited, with expert commentary.
-Waymo will be influential for what has happened already: losing credibility with the judge for not disclosing relevant material, the government sua sponte producing a document in a different proceeding, disgruntled employees disclosing organizationally privileged communications.
+Richly cited with expert commentary, consummate blogger @RalphLosey's play by play on the "Waymo v.
+Uber" #ediscovery case has everything, from the Jacobs letter to ephemeral communication tools, to Rules and ethics.
+Waymo will be influential for what has happened already: losing credibility with the judge for not disclosing relevant material, the government sua sponte producing a document in a different proceeding, and disgruntled employees disclosing organizationally privileged communications.
 As with the Qualcomm case, Waymo will be a case cited for what not to do.

-Federal Rule of Evidence 902 amendments took effect on December 1, 2017.
+Federal Rule of Evidence 902 amendments went into effect on December 1, 2017.

 - The corpus of data copied from the electronic device, storage medium, or file is clearly and unequivocally identified;